Updated on: November 1, 2022

 🥇 ExpressVPN: User-friendly Android app with top-notch security features, fast speeds, and a strict no-logs policy.
-Unblocks tons of streaming services, allows 5 simultaneous connections, and backs all subscriptions with a 30-day money-back guarantee.
-Get the best VPN for Android in 2021 here.
+Works with tons of streaming services, allows 5 simultaneous connections, and backs all subscriptions with a 30-day money-back guarantee.
+Get the best VPN for Android in 2022 here.

 I tested all of the most popular Android VPNs in the Google Play Store to find the best ones for both my smartphone and tablet.

-- 3.🥉 Private Internet Access (PIA) — Huge server network and customizable Android app.
+- 3.🥉 Private Internet Access (PIA) — Highly customizable Android app with fast speeds.